On the Power Saving in High-Speed Ethernet-based Networks for Supercomputers and Data Centers: Introduction

 Supercomputers and data centers are a critical infrastructure for IT applications and services.
 The demand for increasing computing power and storage capacity from fields like Physics, Chemistry, Biology, or Medicine requires not only raw computing power, but also sophisticated and efficient supercomputers and data centers that provide the highest performance out of the available resources.
 The emergence of generative AI has produced a steep increase in computational demand, and it is expected to further expand and permeate into other fields and services.
 However, the high-performance computing demand comes at the cost of power consumption.
 Energy and environmental constraints must be considered when planning the infrastructure that powers the backbones of the mentioned applications and services.

 Energy consumption in supercomputers and data centers is the sum of power drawn, among other elements, by computing and storage nodes, the interconnection network, and the cooling system.
-Considering the most powerful supercomputers, the Exascale barrier was first overrun by the Frontier supercomputer, which remained the first in the TOP500 ranking \cite{top500} since June 2022, until El Capitan surpassed it in November 2024. \tablename~\ref{tab:top500top5} contains five of the most powerful supercomputers (in terms of computing power) with energy efficiency information supplied as per the last ranking.
+Considering the most powerful supercomputers, the Exascale barrier was first overrun by the Frontier supercomputer, which remained the first in the TOP500 ranking~\cite{top500} since June 2022, until El Capitan surpassed it in November 2024. \tablename~\ref{tab:top500top5} contains five of the most powerful supercomputers (in terms of computing power) with energy efficiency information supplied as per the last ranking.
 Energy efficiency is the ratio between the maximum performance and the average power consumption; the higher it is, the better.
-As we can see, the highest energy efficiency is achieved by the JUPITER booster machine, which is \#4 in the ranking as of June 2025.
+As we can see, the highest energy efficiency is achieved by the JUPITER booster machine, which is \#4 in the TOP500 ranking as of November 2025.

 The operational costs for supercomputers are concerning because of power availability and sustainability reasons.
 Green500~\cite{green500} ranks TOP500 systems according to their power efficiency rather than the raw performance.
-If we examine the Green500 ranking for that date, we can see that the aforementioned systems are, in terms of power efficiency, in ranks \#13, \#42, \#68, and \#12, respectively.
+If we examine the Green500 ranking for that date, we can see that the aforementioned systems are, in terms of power efficiency, in ranks \#23, \#34, \#90, \#14 and \#32, respectively.
 Of course, designing a system with high regard for power efficiency leads to lower operational costs, namely in electricity.

-Processors and accelerators used in the most powerful supercomputers have special mechanisms for reducing power consumption when thermal or power constraints are present.
-Intel processors, for example, introduced the C-states in the Sandy Bridge architecture~\cite{intelsandybridge} for advanced power management techniques.
-CPUs have several states defined, providing lower power consumption at the cost of performance and latency.
-Operating systems can indicate to the processor to enter a lower power state.
-However, changing states involves microarchitectural operations and voltage transitions, increasing latencies.
-During state transition times, CPUs execute no code, affecting performance.
-Still, even the most energy-saving states consume power.
-These features aim to keep CPU energy consumption proportional to the usage.
+Processors and accelerators in modern supercomputers include mechanisms to reduce power under thermal or power constraints.
+Intel CPUs, for instance, introduced C-states~\cite{intelsandybridge} to enable advanced power management.
+These states trade performance and latency for lower power consumption and can be requested by the operating system.
+State transitions require microarchitectural operations and voltage changes, introducing latency, during which no code is executed.
+Moreover, even the deepest low-power states still consume energy.
+Overall, these mechanisms aim to make CPU energy consumption proportional to utilization.